haskell-org/summer-of-haskell/content/news/2019-07-13-testing-bipartiteness.md

 I am a student at Summer of Haskell this year and this is my second post on this platform.
 In my previous [post](https://summer.haskell.org/news/2019-05-29-alga-introduction.html) I gave a brief explanation of my task.
-Now that I finished the huge routine part of adding the necessary data types and manipulation functions, I'm here to tell you about my implementation of the algortihm for testing bipartiteness of graphs.
+Now that I finished the "routine" part of adding the necessary data types and manipulation functions, I'm here to tell you about my implementation of the algortihm for testing bipartiteness of graphs.

 # Vertex On Your Side

-This algorithm is usually one of the first graph algorithms given in the university course.
-The idea is rather straightforward.
-We try to assign vertices to left or right part in some way, and when we get a conflict, we claim that the graph is not bipartite.
+This algorithm is usually one of the first graph algorithms given in any university course.
+The idea is rather straightforward: we try to assign vertices to left or right part in some way, and when we get a conflict, we claim that the graph is not bipartite.